bhavinbdoshi/azure-networking-labs/azure-routeserver-nva-bgp/lab4/README.md

   - IPSec (IKEV2) VPN tunnel between azure-csr (10.0.0.4) and onprem-csr (10.100.0.4)
   - BGP over IPSec between azure-csr (10.0.0.4) and onprem-csr (10.100.0.4)
   - BGP Peering between ARS (10.0.2.4 & 5) and CSR (10.0.1.4)
+  - BGP Peering between PAN (10.0.4.4) and ARS (10.0.2.4 & 5) and CSR (10.0.1.4)

 - VNET Peerings
-  - Spoke (spoke1vnet) Peered to Hub (hubvnet) with spoke1vnet using remote-gateways in hubvnet.
+  - Spoke (spoke1vnet) Peered to Hub (hubvnet) with spoke1vnet using remote-gateways in hubvnet
+  - Spoke (spoke2vnet) Peered to Hub (hubvnet) with spoke2vnet using remote-gateways in hubvnet

 ### Deployment Steps